The Spanish Friar: History

 The Spanish Friar appears to have been brought out shortly after Thomas Thynne's murder, which is alluded to in the Prologue, probably early in 1681–2.
 The whimsical caricature, which it presented to the public, in Father Dominic, was received with rapture by the prejudiced spectators, who thought nothing could be exaggerated in the character of a Roman Catholic priest.
 Yet, the satire was still more severe in the first edition, and afterwards considerably softened.
 (Note: The Revolter, a tragicomedy, 1687, p.
 29.)

 It was, as Dryden himself calls it, a Protestant play; Jeremy Collier says it was rare Protestant diversion, and much for the credit of the Reformation.
+Dryden dedicated the play to his patron, Lord Houghton, with the words "a Protestant play to a Protestant patron".
 Accordingly, the Spanish Friar was the only play prohibited by James II after his accession.

 After the Revolution, the Spanish Friar was the first play represented by order of Mary II, and honoured with her presence; a choice, of which she had abundant reason to repent, as the serious part of the piece gave as much scope for malicious application against herself, as the comic against the religion of her father.
 An account of the public reaction, with some other particulars, is contained in a letter from the Earl of Nottingham, published by Sir John Dalrymple, from a copy given him by the Bishop of Dromore: